sadjow/claude-code-nix/README.md

 ## Updating Claude Code Version

+### Automated Updates

+This repository uses GitHub Actions to automatically check for new Claude Code versions daily.
+When a new version is detected:

+1. A pull request is automatically created with the version update
+2. Tests run on both Ubuntu and macOS to verify the build
+3. The PR includes a checklist for manual verification

+The automated update workflow runs:
+- Daily at midnight UTC
+- On manual trigger via GitHub Actions UI

+### Manual Updates

-To update to a newer version of Claude Code:
+To manually update to a newer version of Claude Code:

 1. Edit `package.nix` and change the `version` field
-2. Build and test locally
+2. Build and test locally: `nix build && ./result/bin/claude --version`
+3. Update `flake.lock`: `nix flake update`
-3. Submit a pull request
+4. Submit a pull request

 ## Troubleshooting